Kad sam prvi put čuo ime Isus, nekako sam znao da je to ime nekoga ko me voli.

 Autor nepoznat / Author unknown

 Isus nije došao da stvori novu vjersku instituciju ili religiju, već da reformiše onu koja je već postojala.
-Htio je da postaneš svjestan tvoje sopstvene povezanosti s Bogom.
+Htio je da postaneš svjestan svoje povezanosti s Bogom.

 Jesus didn’t come to create a religious institution or new religion but to reform the existing one.
 He wanted to awaken you to your own connection to the Divine.